MariaJ001/Portifolio/README.md

 # Portifolio
-`Greatings for everyone that may be viewing my portifolio, I have gathered here some of the projects I have made so far while self studying.
-Below I will leave some of my contact information.`
+`Greatings for everyone that may be viewing my portifolio, I have gathered here some of the projects I have made so far while studying.
+Below I will leave my contact information.`

 ## Projrcts